RMProfit/blog/content/page/about.md

 Afterwards, I became a Network Engineer supporting communications systems integration and teaching quarterly classes on CCNP level Route-Switch and Voice topics.

 Now, I have been at Cisco close to nine years supporting their entire porfolio of Unified Communiciations solutions.
-This site is a place to document some of the features I have been implemented as well as any other corner case scenarios I have come across.
+This site is a place to document some of the features I have been implemented as well as any other corner case scenarios I come across.

 I hope you find this useful....enjoy!